-c.
-In principle, patents and other intellectual property rights resulting from research shall, in accordance with the terms of the Collaborative Research Agreement, reside with the affiliated research institution under the condition that the institution abides by the items provided in Article 17 (Japanese version of the Bayh-Dole Act) of the Industrial Technology Enhancement Act.
-However, this rule does not apply to foreign research institutions.
+- c.
+In principle, patents and other intellectual property rights resulting from research shall, in accordance with the terms of the Collaborative Research Agreement, reside with the affiliated research institution under the condition that the institution abides by the items provided in Article 17 (Japanese version of the Bayh-Dole Act) of the Industrial Technology Enhancement Act. - d.
+A Collaborative Research Agreement will be signed with foreign research institutions.
+Intellectual property rights will be shared equally with JST, on the condition that the expenses for purposes such as application and maintenance are also shared equally.
+(If an institution does not agree to this condition, all rights will belong to JST.)
+Inventions, etc. that could be subject to intellectual property rights need to be reported promptly (within 10 business days) to JST.
+For details such as other responsibilities, refer to "5.10 When a Person Belonging to an Overseas Institution Participates as the Lead Joint Researcher".